dotnet/dotnet-docker/1.0/README.md

 ![logo](https://avatars0.githubusercontent.com/u/9141961?v=3&amp;s=100)

-# How to use this Image
+# How to use these Images

 ## Build and run an application with a .NET Core SDK Image